-- 1. Write the name of your town in your taluka. - 2.
-Circle the name of the headquarters of our district. - 3.
-Draw a box around the names of the talukas adjoining your taluka. - 4.
-Colour the taluka adjoining Pune and Ahmadnagar districts. - 5.
-In the box, write in which direction the Arabian Sea is located.
+- 1. Write the name of your village, town or city in your taluka. - 2.
+Circle the name of the district headquarters. - 3.
+Draw a box around the names of the talukas neighbouring your taluka. - 4.
+Write the name of the taluka in the north of the district. - 5.
+Colour the taluka which shares a boundary with Nashik, Thane and Pune.